 WAPA is committed to continuing market-related conversations with customers.
 Exploring market options ensures WAPA continues to reliably deliver hydropower to its diverse customer base and seek solutions that help us adapt to the changes in the energy landscape.

-The primary reasons WAPA is exploring energy imbalance market options are to:
+The primary reasons WAPA is exploring energy imbalance management alternatives are to:

 - Ensure reliable delivery of our hydropower while adjusting to a changing energy mix

 - Respond to customer feedback requesting WAPA to lead organized market discussions